vitalik/django-ninja/docs/docs/reference/csrf.md

 ## A word about CORS
 You may want to set-up your frontend and API on different sites (in that case, you may check [django-cors-headers](https://github.com/adamchainz/django-cors-headers)).
-While not directly related to CSRF, CORS (Cross-Origin Resource Sharing) may cause problems in case you are defining the CSRF cookie on another site than the frontend consuming it.
+While not directly related to CSRF, CORS (Cross-Origin Resource Sharing) may help in case you are defining the CSRF cookie on another site than the frontend consuming it, as this is not allowed by default by the [Same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 You may check the [django-cors-headers README](https://github.com/adamchainz/django-cors-headers#readme) then.